noitcerid/blackhat.null/README.md

 physical machine (Workstation) to speed up processing (Processor), data transfers (Network), Storage Capacity (Disk), and RAM (Memory) to provide additional speed/performance.

 Networks could be another realm to provide an interface for breaking into.

+Workstation "Operating System" should utilize menu-driven options, such as:
+- File Utilities
+- Hardware Drivers
+- Crackers
+- Bypassers
+- Network Tools
+- Other

+Possibly leverage mockaroo (or similar) library to pre-populate initial dataset for servers and employees

 ### Application interface
 The intention is to leave the application as a "console" to give it more of a basic feel and stick to more traditional